Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 Now, you need to find your G Spot with the tip of your fingers and start to gently massage it while your hand is in the Hook position.
 There are a number of different ways to massage and stimulate your G Spot using the Hook.

-Push The Button – You can press your G Spot repeatedly with your finger like you would press a button.
+You can press your G Spot repeatedly with your finger like you would press a button.
 Make sure to experiment with how much pressure you apply.
-Lightly pressing can be enough for some, while others need intense pressure.
-This pressing can be pleasurable, but the next 2 techniques are much more likely to make you have a squirting orgasm.
+Lightly pressing can be enough for some women, while others need intense pressure.
+This pressing can be pleasurable, but the next First, techniques are much more likely to make you have a squirting orgasm.

-The Arm Shaker – The arm shaker is like a combination of Push The Button & Come Hither…on steroids.
-Instead of simply using your fingers and hand to provide stimulation, you are going to use your entire arm.
-First you need to keep your fingers firmly in place, with the tips pressed against your G Spot.
+The Arm Shaker is like a combination of Push The Button & Come Hither…on steroids.
+Instead of using your fingers and hand to provide stimulation, you are going to use your entire arm.
+First, you need to keep your fingers firmly in place, with the tips pressed against your G Spot.
 Then you need to start using your entire arm to provide pressure, a lot more pressure than previously.

 Do this by keeping your arm quite stiff while trying to raise and lower it rapidly.
 As your fingers are pressed against your G Spot, you will be able to provide massive amounts of pressure to it.
 This is almost guaranteed to make you squirt.

-Optionally you can a sex toy like dildos or penis shaped vibrators.
+Optionally you can use a sex toy like dildos (tips here) or penis shaped vibrators (tips for using your vibrator here).
 There are even specialized G Spot vibrators you can use to stimulate your G Spot.